geekobiloba/wireguard-go-systemd/README.md

 may be LXD,
 not an HVM.
 Luckily there's a [WireGuard implementaion in Go](https://github.com/WireGuard/wireguard-go) to save.
-And we only need to run it as a systemd service.
+And we only need to run it as a systemd service for manageability.

 Other system may find this useful, besides LXD, is probably LX-branded zone in SmartOS or OmniOS.

-##  Install it in Debian 11
+##  Install in Debian 11

 1. Enable backports,